Blosc/bloscpack/README.rst

 * Memory profiler, might be able to reduce memory used by reusing the buffer during compression and decompression
 * Benchmark different codecs
+* Use line profiler to check code
+* Select different defaults for Numpy arrays, no offsets? no pre-alloc?

 Library Features
 ~~~~~~~~~~~~~~~~